friflo/Fliox.Examples/README.md

 # 🚀 Examples

-Both examples have a different set of features.
-Their features are listed [below](#-features).
+This project contains two examples with a different set of features.
+Their differences are listed as [Features](#-features).
 The intention is to guide how to add a new or remove an existing features in an application.

 - [**Demo**](#demo)    *common* example  - LOC: 560